-Gone was Monster Ripper, the beast who’d quickly dispatched babyface Alundra Blayze in front of a surprised crowd.
+Gone was the imposing Monster Ripper, the beast who’d quickly dispatched Alundra Blayze in front of a surprised crowd.
 Now in her place was the laughable Bertha Faye.

 Although Bertha Faye did defeat Alundra Blayze for the title at SummerSlam 1995, she dropped the belt back to her two months later.
 The “fat lady straight out of a Georgia trailer park,” which was said to live in a double-wide mobile home, was a degrading character for a woman who’d made great strides overseas.

 Because many of the male wrestlers were already using them, she claims she was also hampered by not being allowed to use many of the power moves that helped her dominate as Monster Ripper.
 Bertha Faye became a permanent blemish on her legacy as Monster Ripper, the worldwide feared heel.

 According to Sing, the plan was to have her and Bull Nakano vying for the championship.
 Both had already had excellent matches in Japan, and it would have been a choice matchup between two indomitable forces that American fans would’ve loved to have seen.

 "We had big heat in Japan, so this is what they wanted to do," said Sing.
 "Madusa [Blayze] was going away, and she was getting new boobs and a new nose.
 For three months, it was going to be Nakano and I. She was going to drop the belt to me.
 Madusa was going to come back after a while.
 We’d add a few more girls and make it a legitimate women’s division."